carbon-language/carbon-lang/mlir/docs/PassManagement.md

 ## Crash and Failure Reproduction

-The [pass manager](#pass-manager) in MLIR contains a builtin mechanism to generate reproducibles in the even of a crash, or a [pass failure](#pass-failure).
+The [pass manager](#pass-manager) in MLIR contains a builtin mechanism to generate reproducibles in the event of a crash, or a [pass failure](#pass-failure).
 This functionality can be enabled via `PassManager::enableCrashReproducerGeneration` or via the command line flag `pass-pipeline-crash-reproducer`.
 In either case, an argument is provided that